sagemath/trac_to_gh/Issue 4142.md

 # Issue 4142: limit bug: should be -Infinity, but gives +Infinity

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4142

 Original creator: ddrake